Moderator (town official): Massachusetts

 Massachusetts moderators serve a term of one or three years, depending on the choice of each town.
 Vacancies in the office of moderator are filled by the voters.
 If the moderator is absent from a meeting, the voters elect a temporary moderator.
-(Moderators; election; tenure; vacancies; assistant moderators n.d.)

 Some town moderators have the ability to directly appoint the town's finance committee; and in other towns, appoint a committee to appoint the finance committee.